Bedrooms 2, Sleeps 4

 With its intimate private terrace, Ambre provides an informal place to relax.

-Furnished and equipped to a high standard, amenities available within the accommodation include a full size electric oven, a microwave oven, washing machine, dishwasher, iron, bbq, hairdryer, tv with French channels, dvd and cd players
+Equipped and furnished with taste, amenities available within the accommodation include a full size electric oven, a microwave oven, washing machine, dishwasher, iron, bbq, hairdryer, tv with French channels, dvd and cd players

-It comprises 3 bedrooms (1 double bed bedroom with a shower corner, 1 small single and 1 twin with a basin) 1 bathroom with toilet and hand basin and a separate toilet.
+It comprises 3 bedrooms (1 double bed bedroom with a shower corner, 1 small double and 1 twin with a basin) 1 bathroom with toilet and handbasin and a separate toilet.

 The living room is fitted with sofas and has a corner kitchen.